 For years, Oracle has invested in advancements to deliver a truly autonomous database, from automated query rewrites and memory management to SQL tuning and automatic indexing.
 The automation features started appearing in the Oracle database long back from the 9i version.
-The Oracle Autonomous Database was introduced in 2018 as a simple platform for applications that would provide automatic provisioning and tuning, including security and backup recovery, with nothing for the DBA to do.
+The Oracle Autonomous Database was introduced in 2018 as a simple platform for applications that would provide automatic provisioning and tuning, including security and backup recovery, with nothing for the Oracle DBA to do.

 Is this possible?
-In this webinar, Biju Thomas, Senior Director of Data Intensity’s Global Oracle Practice, explains the ins and outs of Oracle Autonomous Database, such as data migration to the cloud, connectivity, security, and the changing role of the DBA.
+In this webinar, Biju Thomas, Senior Director of Data Intensity’s Global Oracle Practice, explains the ins and outs of Oracle Autonomous Database, such as data migration to the cloud, connectivity, security, and the changing role of the Oracle DBA.

-Autonomous databases are optimized for particular types of workloads; for instance, autonomous data warehousing (ADW) is tuned for analytical workload, and autonomous transaction processing (ATP) is optimized for transaction processing.
+Autonomous databases are optimized for particular types of Oracle workload; for instance, autonomous data warehousing (ADW) is tuned for analytical workload, and autonomous transaction processing (ATP) is optimized for transaction processing.
 ADW is the preferred configuration if you are looking for extensive data processing and machine learning to support dynamic analytics and complex SQL, while ATP is best for faster processing and response times, and utilizes data caching.

 Additionally, Oracle offers another deployment option: a dedicated Exadata private database cloud in the public cloud for autonomous databases.
-The DBA can create one or more Container Databases and many pluggable databases.
-Dedicated deployment allows DBA to customize the Operational Policies that control the provisioning of a new database, the timing on patches and upgrades, backup schedules, and the number of databases that run on the infrastructure.
+The Oracle DBA can create one or more Container Databases and many pluggable databases.
+Dedicated deployment allows the Oracle DBA to customize the Operational Policies that control the provisioning of a new database, the timing on patches and upgrades, backup schedules, and the number of databases that run on the infrastructure.

 Creating and connecting to the Oracle Autonomous Database is truly easy, and can be done by someone without the DBA expertise.
 However, there are numerous pitfalls and management challenges that only an experienced DBA can address.